Blackwell Grange: Family & Building History

 The Allan family who populate the story of Blackwell Grange Hotel trace their ancestry back in an uninterrupted line of descent from Henry Allan of Buckenhall in the county of Staffordshire in the year 1290.
 George Allan bought Blackwell Grange from Thomas Hill in 1693.
 It included an ‘estate and handsome mansion house’ which the Hill family owned.
 George added the south wing between 1717 and 1722 to welcome back his eldest son George and his new wife Thomasine Prescott from their honeymoon.
 George died in 1753 and Blackwell Grange passed into the ownership of their daughter Ann Allan.
 History was understandably kind to this ‘Good Miss Allan’.
-After her death at the age of 68 in 1785, the local newspapers reported just why her passing deserved to be lamented: "Possessed of an ample fortune, she dispensed blessings to all around her.
+After her death at the age of 68 in 1785, the local newspapers reported just why her death deserved to be lamented: "Possessed of an ample fortune, she dispensed blessings to all around her.
 Wherever she heard of misery or distress, her heart and hand were opened to alleviate them."

 Ann left her properties to her cousin, James Allan.
 Born in 1712, he was the fourteenth and only surviving son of Nicholas, the youngest brother of the George Allan who had first acquired the land on which Blackwell Grange was built.
 James had more than a passing interest in things historical, as did his son, yet another George Allan, born in 1736 and known as ‘The Antiquary’, who was Blackwell's next owner.
 For most of their lives these two collected material to chronicle the county's history.
 The collection remained at Blackwell Grange until it was sold in 1822 to the Literary and Philosophical Society of Newcastle upon Tyne for £400 and went on to form the basis of Newcastle's Hancock Museum.
 After the death of George ‘The Antiquary’ in 1800, his son, also George, born in 1767, inherited from him property worth £5,000 a year.
 This George Allan was an MP from 1813 to 1818.